FHA Inspection Requirements and Appraisal Guidelines

 Conditions That Won’t Pass FHA Inspection

-It’s important to know what won’t pass the FHA inspection.
+It’s important to know what won’t meet FHA loan inspection requirements.
 Any property conditions that impact the safety and health of occupants could need to be addressed in order to get FHA loan approval.
 Besides the common issues outlined above, hazards, nuisances, and obstructions to property access could fail to pass FHA inspection.
 For example, the level of traffic or proximity to a hazardous waste site could violate FHA standards.

 Sellers can plan ahead and fix what won’t pass FHA inspection to avoid delays and improve the marketability of their home.
 Here’s how to address some common issues that could cause a property to fail an FHA appraisal.